coreyhulse/pinball_tournament_machine_notes/machines/AdventuresofRockyandBullwinkleandFriends_cs_95_G5vnL.md

 #### Software Setup
 -   A53 Reset to Factory Default.
--   A45 Tournament/Competition Mode -- Pinball Expo
+-   A45 Tournament/Competition Mode -- Pinball Expo (sets free play)
 Standard Adjustments:
 -   Special award: POINTS.
 -   A4, A6 Extra Ball Limit: NO EXTRA BALLS.